Drakkar-Software/OctoBot/docs/source/pages/Simulator.rst

    :alt: trading

-The only difference with a real trader is in the available portfolio that is to be set in the **user/config.json** file.
+The only difference with a real trader is in the starting portfolio that is set in the **user/profiles/<profile_name>/profile.json** file.
+Each profile has its own simulated portfolio.
 This portfolio will be managed by OctoBot and simulated orders will be using these available cryptocurrencies as a basis.
 The trader simulator will use the exchanges' last trades to figure out if the current orders would have been filled or not.
-If they would have been filled, the current simulated portfolio is updated accordingly
+If they would have been filled, simulated orders get filled and the current simulated portfolio is updated accordingly.

 Setup the trader_simulator
 --------------------------

-Create in **user/config.json** the trader_simulator key :
+Find the trader-simulator key in **user/profiles/<profile_name>/profile.json** :

 .. code-block:: json